West Point, PA

 The Purchase of Gwynedd Township

-On March 10, 1698 William John and Thomas Evan purchased 7,820 acres from Robert Turner.
-(Turner was a Quaker who had purchased some of the land from William Penn, and the rest from Robert Gee, Joseph Fuller and Jacob Fuller.
-He also built the first brick house in Philadelphia, at the corner of Front and Mulberry streets) The deciding factors of their selection are presumed to have been fertility of the land, price and availability.
+The deciding factors of their selection are presumed to have been fertility of the land, price and availability.
 The price was "Sixty-one pounds Eight pence three farthings Silver money".
 (The land was resurveyed in 1702 and found to actually be 11,449 acres.
 The various landholders then paid for 2,846 additional acres directly to William Penn)

-the Township of Gwinned in the County of Philadelphia".
+On the deed the area is called "the Township of Gwinned in the County of Philadelphia".
 The land was heavily timbered with oak, hickory and chestnut trees, but had no large bodies of water.
-The Leni Lenape Indians sometimes passed through and an Indian trail ran somewhat through the center of the tract.
+The Leni Lenape Indians at times dwelt in the area, and the Maxatawney Trail ran somewhat through the center of the tract.
 Except for this, the land was unoccupied and undisturbed wilderness.

 Click here for a full sized view of map.
 (1.4 mb)